jwreagor/k8s-bare-metal/GUIDE.md

 - 1x `worker` running KVM for `kubelet`, `kube-proxy`, and `docker`.
 - 1x `edge worker` running KVM for `kubelet`, `kube-proxy`, and `docker`.
 - 1x `bastion` node for bridging into the private network.
-- `etcd` cluster using the Autopilot Pattern
+- `etcd` cluster provided by the Autopilot Pattern
 - Ignore TLS requirement for the moment...

 ## Create a private fabric network